You are here:

-Applications are accepted beginning in November of 2012.
+Applications are accepted beginning in November.
 All completed application packets must be postmarked no later than midnight of the second Friday in April.

 A limited number of financial assistance grants may be available.
 Please visit www.fafsa4caster.ed.gov to complete a needs analysis.
 Print out the form with the EFC number and submit with the application packet.
 Financial aid requests will only be considered when submitted with the application packet.
 Financial aid requests will not be accepted after the selection committee has met.